 Tax credits are also available non-competitively by way of a tax-exempt bond allocation.8 Although a development financed with private activity tax-exempt bonds does not receive an allocation from the state's ACA, the development must be consistent with the Corporation's QAP plus other limitations for tax-exempt financing.
-Tax credits obtained through the use of tax-exempt bonds are not counted against the per capita state limit.
+Tax credits obtained using tax-exempt bonds are not counted against the per capita state limit.